-14. What can you do to be sure that a non-custodial parent, who is not eligible to receive school records (see Question 3), does not get the school records.
+14. How can I make sure that a non-custodial parent, who is not eligible to receive school records, does not get the school records.

 15. If a court order prohibits a non-custodial parent's access to school records, is that parent automatically prohibited from coming to the school or attending meetings with teachers?

 Parents who are eligible to receive school record information are not automatically allowed to participate in school proceedings about which they have received notice.
-G.L. c.
-71, § 34H(a).
+10

 Non-custodial parents who are eligible to receive school record information are not automatically authorized to participate in school proceedings and decisions unless there is a custody order that says they are.
-G.L. c.
-71, § 34H(a).
-Thus a non-custodial parent who does not have shared or sole "legal" custody is not authorized to participate in these proceedings and decisions.
+11 Thus a non-custodial parent who does not have shared or sole "legal" custody is not authorized to participate in these proceedings and decisions.